Water

 "25 to Stay Alive" Watering Pledge

 Newly planted trees — those that have been in the ground less than three years — require 25 gallons of water, approximately 1.5 inches of rainfall, per week to survive.
-Every Monday from May 1 through September 30, we post a tree watering alert in our weekly newsletter, our homepage, Facebook, Twitter and Instagram.
+Every Monday from April 1 through October 31, we post a tree watering alert in our weekly newsletter, our homepage, Facebook, Twitter, and Instagram.

 When you pledge to water your trees, we will mail you a complimentary rain gauge so you can keep tracking weekly rainfall totals at home.
 If less than 1.5 inches of rain falls, water your trees with the recommended 25 gallons of water.
 Check out DDOT's handy watering map to find thirsty trees near you.